 First off, let’s think about all the ingredients in soda.
 Citric Acid, Phosphorous, Aspartame, and Caffeine, just to name a few.
 Kids who drink soda regularly are prone to behavioral problems, showing increased aggression, withdrawal, and difficulty paying attention.
 Beyond behavior, there are several health risks too.

 The Journal of Pediatrics Study on the Correlation of Soda Consumption and Aggressive Behavior in Kids

-- 43% of the children participating in the study drank at least one can of soda a day.
+- 43% of the children participating in the study drank at least one can a day.

-- 5% of the group drank several cans of soda a day.
+- 5% of the group drank several cans a day.

 - The conclusion was that there was a direct correlation between soda consumption and aggression in children.

 - The kids were destroying each other’s possessions and getting into fights with one another.

 Studies show a strong link between soda consumption and childhood obesity

 - Soda has no nutrients but is high in sugar and calories.

 - While it may suppress their appetite, they are left without getting proper nutrients, especially usually not enough Vitamin A, calcium, or magnesium.